zicht/htmldev-bundle/README.md

    ![](docs/initial-setup.jpg)

+6. Optionally you can change the styleguide's title and its output.

+    * To change the Styleguide title, edit the config and add a `title: '...'` element:

+        ```yaml
+        zicht_htmldev:
+            styleguide:
+                title: 'Design System'
+        ```

+    * To change the Styleguide output, edit the config and add an `output: []` section:

+        ```yaml
+        zicht_htmldev:
+            styleguide:
+                output: ['example', 'twig', 'html'] # or ['example', 'html'] or ['example'] or ...
+        ```

+        Default (when not explicitly configured) is `output: ['example', 'twig']`

-6. By default SVG's will be cached on every other environment then development.
+7. By default SVG's will be cached on every other environment then development.
 This is due to performance reasons.
 It makes use of file caching for the rendered SVG files.
 In order to disable this on development you may want this to be array.
 To achieve this you could set the config param just like this: